Phoenixjack/kicad-import-assistant/README.md

 This tool is intentionally cautious.

-As of version V0.5.1, it can copy and rename selected footprint and STEP/STP model files into the configured target `.pretty` folder, but only after explicit confirmation.
+As of version 0.6.1, the tool can copy and rename selected footprint and STEP/STP model files into the configured target `.pretty` folder after explicit confirmation.
+It then attempts to update the copied footprint’s internal name, `Value` property, 3D model reference, and import/review metadata.

-It currently does **not**:

-- edit `.kicad_mod` file contents
-- update internal footprint names
-- update 3D model references inside footprints
-- edit `.kicad_sym` files
-- merge symbols
+It still does **not** merge symbols or update `.kicad_sym` libraries.
-- update symbol `Footprint` properties
-- overwrite existing target files

 Before writing files, the tool requires the user to type:
 ```text